syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Text-Formulas.md

 **where:**

-* array: The array containing the rows to be returned in the new array.
+* array: The array containing the rows to be selected.

-* row_num1: The first row number to be returned.
+* row_num1: The index of the first row to return.

-* [row_num2] (Optional): Additional row numbers to be returned.
+* [row_num2] (Optional): Additional rows to return.

 **Remarks:**

-`CHOOSEROWS` returns a `#VALUE!` error if the absolute value of any of the row_num arguments is zero or exceeds the number of rows in the array.
+* A `#VALUE!` error occurs if any [row_num] exceeds the number of rows or is zero.

+* The function is useful for extracting specific rows from a dataset.